davidkellis/able/README.md

-Note: This specification is a work in progress.
-It is currently incomplete.
-There are several inconsistencies that still need to be reconciled with one another.

 # Able Programming Language

 Able is a programming language that aims to be pleasant to use, relatively small, and relatively fast (in the same ballpark as Java or Go).
 You can kind of view Able as a hybrid between Go and Kotlin.
 Another reasonable characterization would be Rust + GC - ownership.